Skip to main content

 Technical Analysis

 CVE-2025-25032 is a high-severity vulnerability affecting multiple versions of IBM Cognos Analytics, specifically versions 11.2.0 through 11.2.4 and 12.0.0 through 12.0.4.
-The vulnerability is classified under CWE-770, which pertains to the allocation of resources without limits or throttling.
-In this case, an authenticated user can send a specially crafted request to the IBM Cognos Analytics server that causes excessive memory consumption, ultimately leading to a denial of service (DoS) condition.
-The vulnerability does not impact confidentiality or integrity but severely affects availability by exhausting memory resources on the affected system.
-The CVSS 3.1 base score is 7.5, indicating a high severity level.
-The attack vector is network-based (AV:N), requires no privileges (PR:N), and no user interaction (UI:N), making it relatively easy to exploit remotely once authentication is achieved.
-The scope is unchanged (S:U), meaning the impact is limited to the vulnerable component itself.
-Although no known exploits are currently reported in the wild, the vulnerability poses a significant risk due to the potential for service disruption in environments relying on IBM Cognos Analytics for business intelligence and reporting.
-The lack of patch links suggests that fixes may not yet be publicly available or are pending release, emphasizing the need for immediate mitigation strategies.
+The vulnerability is categorized under CWE-770, which involves the allocation of resources without limits or throttling.
+In this case, an authenticated user can send a specially crafted request to the IBM Cognos Analytics server that triggers excessive memory consumption.
+This uncontrolled resource allocation can lead to exhaustion of memory resources, resulting in a denial of service (DoS) condition.
+The vulnerability does not impact confidentiality or integrity directly but severely affects availability by potentially crashing the service or making it unresponsive.
+The CVSS v3.1 base score is 7.5, indicating a high severity level.
+The attack vector is network-based (AV:N), requires no privileges (PR:N), and no user interaction (UI:N), making exploitation relatively straightforward once authentication is obtained.
+The scope is unchanged (S:U), meaning the impact is limited to the vulnerable component.
+No known exploits are reported in the wild as of the publication date, and no official patches have been linked yet.
+However, the vulnerability poses a significant risk to organizations relying on IBM Cognos Analytics for business intelligence and reporting, as service disruption can impact critical decision-making processes and operational continuity.

 Potential Impact